“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 - Getting ready for an entrance exam

-Put together a plan with all the different aspects of maths that you’ll have to study.
+Put together a plan with all the different aspects of mathematics that you’ll have to study.
 Make sure your goals are achievable:

 - Consider starting with a maths level test so you can work out your strengths and weaknesses.